JManuelCR/solid-principles-angular/src/app/core/users/README.md

-# Single Responsibility principle
+# Single Responsibility principle S

 *** Each class should have a reason to change ***

-# Segregation principle
+# Segregation Interface principle I

 *** Besides to create a big interface,responsibility is separated ***
 *** Dividing interfaces avoid unusable methods implemented by classes ***